 The creation of the Grammy Awards was inspired by the Hollywood Walk of Fame project, which brought about a renewed interest in the music and recording industry.
 As a result, the Recording Academy created what was then called the Gramophone Awards to honor the best composers, musicians, songwriters, and producers.

-That first year, the Grammys only had 28 categories, but by 2019, 84 categories were presented.
+The Grammys featured just 28 categories in 1959, but by 2019, 84 categories were presented.
 These gold-plated gramophones aren’t just given out for new music in a variety of genres, either, they’re also awarded for innovations in music, philanthropy, and education.
 Winners are determined by a panel of music experts and Recording Academy members who vote on entries for each award submitted by recording studios.
 While the process is a good one, it is, like any other, flawed.
 Over the years there have been some pretty major upsets and some winners who seem to have come from left field.

 You may also like: 30 stars who hit their stride late in life

 1959: The inaugural Grammy Awards

 On May 4, 1959, the first Grammy Awards were held in hotel ballrooms in Los Angeles and New York City.
 Running simultaneously, the black-tie events honored stars like Ella Fitzgerald, David Seville and the Chipmunks, and Domenico Modugno.
 Frank Sinatra was the most nominated artist of the night with six nominations in total, but he ended up going home with only one award for Best Album Cover for his rendition of “Only the Lonely.”